Please feel free to comment on my review.

 ‘Madquake’ has been a good enjoyable audio adventure to listen to with Nyssa, Tegan and Marc coping without the Doctor and tackling Slitheen on Callanna.
 I personally prefer this over ‘Thin Time’.

-I’m pleased I’ve heard the ‘Thin Time’/‘Madquake’ CD for 2020.
+I’m pleased I’ve heard the ‘Thin Time’/‘Madquake’ CD in 2020.
 I’m saddened ‘The Lost Resort’ and ‘Perils and Nightmares’ didn’t get made because of the Covid-19 pandemic, but I’m thankful one set of Fifth Doctor, Nyssa, Tegan and Marc audios got made.
 I hope the other stories will be made soon.

 I’m curious about how the Fifth Doctor, Nyssa, Tegan and Marc’s journey will conclude and what stories Big Finish have in mind for these TARDIS heroes.
 I know it won’t be easy due to the nature of Marc’s condition and the damage made, but I hope all four TARDIS members will forgive each other.

 The CD extras are as follows.
 On Disc 1 of the ‘Thin Time’/‘Madquake’ CD, there is a suite of incidental music to enjoy.
-On Disc 2, there is a trailer for ‘The Flying Dutchman’/‘Displaced’ with Sylvester McCoy, Sophie Aldred and Philip Olivier.
+On Disc 2, there’s a trailer for ‘The Flying Dutchman’/‘Displaced’ with Sylvester McCoy, Sophie Aldred and Philip Olivier.
 There are also behind-the-scenes interviews with the cast and crew including Peter Davison, Sarah Sutton, Janet Fielding, George Watkins, director Scott Handcock, etc.

 If you subscribe to Big Finish for ‘Thin Time’/‘Madquake’ via a 6 or 12 CD/download subscription, you’ll get the following extras.
 There are PDF scripts and extended extras for ‘Thin Time’ and ‘Madquake’.